My Blog List

 I check the display and see a tray of bolinhos de bacalhau, which are the Portuguese version of fried fish cakes, tucked in the back.
 I enjoyed many of those the last time I was in Brazil and I am happy to sink my teeth into one and see what the Portuguese version tastes like.
 Anna buys a cup of coffee and Rita offers her a tart that she gladly accepts.
 I think Rita wants to make Anna feel more included in the eating activities since Anna seems bent on not spending any money unless it is absolutely necessary.
 I wonder if Rita promised her anything when she invited her to go with us to Portugal.

 After the rain stops we venture out again.
 On the way back to the apartment we find a grocery store where we get food for breakfast.
-I buy bread and cheese, tea, strawberry jam, cookies and a couple of tomatoes.
-Rita gets instant coffee and milk, eggs and bread and fills her basket with more stuff that her mother wants.
+I buy bread and cheese, tea, strawberry jam, cookies, and a couple of tomatoes.
+Rita gets instant coffee and milk, eggs, and bread and fills her basket with more stuff that her mother wants.
 She even buys toilet paper because there is only one roll for four women at the apartment and she doesn’t want to risk running out.
-Anna buys apples and some crackers and carrots.
+Anna buys apples, crackers, and carrots.

 My room has a little balcony from which I can look at the street winding down a steep hill.
 It’s quaint and quiet, and I love it.
-It’s the first time I’m by myself and able to collect myself, hear my thoughts.
-I close the bedroom door and change into a t-shirt.
+It’s the first time I’m by myself and able to collect myself and hear my thoughts.
+I close the bedroom door and change into a T-shirt.
 As soon as I lie down, Rita enters.
 She’s exhausted, but the day is not over for her yet.
 She wants to talk about our plans for the next day.
-I ask her if she would like to go listen to Fado.
+I ask if she would like to go listen to Fado.
 She doesn’t know what it is.

 “It’s like the soul music of Portugal,” I say.
 “Usually sad, but not always.
 They play Fado in bars and restaurants around the city.”